Updated on October 1, 2022

 The Philips OLED 805 features four HDMI inputs, two USB ports, and a digital optical audio output.

-A third USB port would have been excellent, but two is sufficient for the Philips OLED 805 display price.
+A third USB port would have been excellent, but two are sufficient for the Philips OLED 805 display price.

 What’s more unfortunate is that the Philips OLED 805’s HDMI ports cannot support several potentially helpful gaming features, including variable refresh rates, 4K playback at 120Hz, and automatic low latency mode switching.